Pop culture and entertainment-centric content tends to have a leg-up on more traditional businesses when it comes to being interesting.

 Some types of content get bogged down simply by their length.
 Highly technical and niche industries often demand long-winded, descriptive content, but that approach can actively drive users away.
 Instead, work to find concise points within the body of your content, and format your piece to highlight those points—for example, you could include a bulleted list of potential benefits to the process you describe.
 This will make your post more scannable and more digestible to audiences who may otherwise be alienated by its girth.

-The best way to improve over the long term is to make changes in an iterative process.
+The best way to improve SEO over the long term is to make changes in an iterative process.
 Measure how effective your content currently is, make one change at a time, and take more measurements to see how each change affects your overall impact.
 This way, you’ll know exactly which changes to exaggerate and how to improve your content further in the future.
 Remember content marketing is a long-term strategy, so don’t be discouraged if it takes a while to find your perfect groove.

 Even if you don’t work in a traditionally “boring” industry, you can use these strategies to make your content more exciting, and therefore more appealing to your target audience.
 With practice, you’ll become even better at making your content more fun to read, and before you know it, it will all come naturally.